danielforgacs/NukeDoctor/README.md

 the scene will be rewritten as:
 `comp_scene_v001.nk.doctored`

-The **json file is a data dump of the nodes** found in the nuke scene.
+The json file is just a data dump of the nodes found in the nuke scene.
+It's just for info.

 ```
 Usage: nukedoctor [OPTIONS] <script>